Coronavirus (COVID-19) Update

 - Advice for Concerned Neighbors If You See Us Respond in PPE

-Office Closure and Suspension of External Activities
+Suspension of External Activities

 District Board Meetings to be Held Virtually

-In order to increase social distancing and minimize the spread of COVID-19 in our community, North Metro Fire will begin hosting its regular board of directors meetings virtually.
+In order to increase social distancing and minimize the spread of COVID-19 in our community, North Metro Fire is hosting its regular board of directors meetings virtually.
 Residents will have the opportunity to attend the monthly board meetings remotely by utilizing a videoconferencing service, Zoom.
 Residents can connect online with video or simply audio to listen and participate in board meetings.
-The District will post the login information on the District’s website and each meeting agenda.
+The District will post the login information on the District’s website and on each meeting agenda.